ThePJB/scrap-survivors/README.md

 enemies but they are jank
 spawning is jank too, is it just gonna be minecraft spawning?

-player attacking: point in cone, fuck it ill just have a circle collider lol, approximately a cone or we could have arc of circle and basically constrain it like that yea plus i can draw it
+player attacking: point in cone, stuff it ill just have a circle collider lol, approximately a cone or we could have arc of circle and basically constrain it like that yea plus i can draw it